1.5 Student teacher-centred approach

 - Time – A questioning, critical approach takes a lot of discussion, research and time for experimenting.
 It requires a high level of skill from teacher-educators to accommodate the level of individualisation that results.

 - Amount of information – In order to adopt a critical approach, student teachers need to draw on a range of opinions from mentors, tutors, their own practice and the literature.
-This can be overwhelming, although developing critical reflection can help student teachers learn from their experiences (see ).
+This can be overwhelming, although developing critical reflection can help student teachers learn from their experiences (see Learning to teach: Becoming a reflective practitioner [Tip: hold Ctrl and click a link to open it in a new tab.
+(Hide tip)] ).

 - Proactive learners – Student teachers have to be proactive in taking charge of their own learning.
 This involves the student teacher being aware of their own learning process (metacognitive awareness) including their assumptions, values and beliefs, which may impact on their reactions to situations.
 It involves them recognising the individualistic nature of learning and how their active approach to researching, meaning making and exploration are fundamental to their development.